nicholschm/theodinprojectWiki/Running-The-Odin-Project-Locally.md

 You can obtain an API Token by going to [personal access tokens](https://github.com/settings/tokens) in your Github user account settings and click the "generate new token" button.
 This will bring you to a new page.
 Give your token a description in the box provided, Something like "Odin " will do.
 Once that is done click the "generate token" button at the bottom of the page.
 The token highlighted in green is your new Github API token.

 Copy your Github API token and edit your `.env.local` file with the content below, making sure to paste your API token in place of `<your api token here>`.
 Note that the `APP_ID` and `SECRET` are commented out.
-These are used in production are are not needed locally.
+These are used in production and are not needed locally.
 ```
 GITHUB_API_TOKEN: <your api token here>
 #GITHUB_APP_ID: 1234